muratk5n/thirdwave/en/2022/02/base-energy-numbers.md

 Density of light crude oil 875.7 kg/m3

+Liquid hydrogen has a an energy density of 2216 kwh/m3

-Liquid hydrogen has a density of 8 MJ/L.
+Liquid hydrogen has a weight density of 71 kg/m³.

 Gasoline has a density of 32 MJ/L.

-As standard the 1 barrel (119 liter) of crude oil produce approximately 159 liters of petrol.
+As standard the 1 barrel (119 liter) of crude oil produce approximately 159 liters of gasoline / petrol.

 H2 pipelines can carry 7 GW for 36 inch and 13 GW for 48-inch pipelines.